Skip to content

 Rowan Apartments is already standing as a beacon of inclusivity and is a positive stride toward addressing the urgent shortage.

-Right now, over 35 younger adults living with complex physical disabilities are staying in aged care facilities because there’s nowhere else to go.
-There’s no one that can support their complex physical needs.
+Right now, over 35 younger adults living with complex physical disabilities are staying in aged care facilities because there’s nowhere else to go that suits their complex physical support needs.

 Public health waiting lists further highlight the heavy demand for housing options that meet the complex needs of younger physically disabled adults.
 Every year we also hear from ageing parents who care for their adult disabled children and are challenged with finding a suitable life-long home that meets their needs.